(208) 523-4433 info@wrightlawidaho.com

 Often, the name of a business entity will be different than the actual names of the people behind the business.
 Even if the business name includes the name of an owner, as the business develops and its reputation grows, those who take over the business may not share that name.

 Although the government intrusion into a business owner’s privacy is concerning, the obligation to provide information is not optional.
 A silver lining, if it is one, is that the reporting process is relatively straightforward.
 FinCEN does not charge a fee to comply.
 There is also no need to hire an attorney to comply.
 However, for those who would like assistance, our office can assist for a fee of $350.
-Just send a request to info@wrightlawidaho.com with “CTA” or “Corporate Transparency Act” in the subject line.
+(Please be aware that, if we receive your request within 1 week of your deadline, the charge for expedited assistance will be $500.
+We will also not be able to assure you of a timely filing).
+You can send a request for assistance to info@wrightlawidaho.com with “CTA” or “Corporate Transparency Act” in the subject line.

 How Do I Submit This Information?